clemlesne/blue-agent/docs/content/docs/advanced-topics/build-aspnet.md

   - task: UseDotNet@2
     inputs:
       packageType: sdk
-      version: 7.0.5
+      version: 8.0.0
 ```

 Same way, if you want to use multiple versions of the framework, re-execute the task with the new version.
-Installations are cached locally.
+Installations are cached locally and for a single run.